suncoast-devs/handbook/lessons/full-stack-build-an-app/26-adding-restaurants-to-a-map.md

 # Adding Restaurants to a Map

 Another nice feature would be to show the list of restaurants on a map.
-In order to map these restaurants we need to know exactly where the restaurants are.
+To map these restaurants, we need to know precisely where the restaurants are.
 The process of turning an address into a position, as well as turning a position into an address, is known as [`Geocoding`](https://en.wikipedia.org/wiki/Geocoding)

-When _geocoding_ an address we are often turning the text of the address, it's street number and name along with the city, state, and zip/postal code, into a pair of numbers.
+When _geocoding_ an address, we are often turning the address's text, its street number, and name, along with the city, state, and zip/postal code, into a pair of numbers.
 These decimal numbers,
 [`latitutde` and `longitude`](https://www.timeanddate.com/geography/longitude-latitude.html)
 describe a single position on the surface of the planet.